The Also People: Plot

 The Doctor's presence disturbs the millions of ships in orbit within the sphere, since they cannot predict his actions. !C-mel nearly convinces the ships to go to war against the Time Lords, but the Doctor manages to talk the ships down.
 The Doctor questions an intelligent fish Chris has caught, and it confirms that a depth charge caused the micro-tsunami.
 The Doctor believes that vi!Cari was out in the storm looking for evidence that proved itself innocent of destroying the mural.
 He dispatches Roz and Chris to interview some of the ships, but Roz loses her patience when the first one, S-Lioness, answers her questions before she asks them.
 Roz manages to learn that many ships suffered psychological effects from the war, including the ship R-Vene which requested to be dismantled after two of its crew were killed.
 It was this ship that vi!Cari served on.
 The Doctor believes that the People would not simply destroy the ship and concludes that the ship was rebuilt and given a new identity to help it recover.
 Roz shares this information with feLixi, who has begun to write poems for her.
-He shows her a garden area he has created and the two make love.
+He shows her a garden area he has created and the two have sex.

 Benny finds her decision about Kadiatu harder to make than she thought and she begins to experience bad dreams. saRa!qava takes Benny on a shopping trip, and reveals that she had a reason to kill vi!Cari, since the drone discovered that she had conceived Dep without her partners permission.
 Such a crime is punishable by social ostracism in the People's culture.
 She wants to share this information with the Doctor.
 Unknown to her, Dep commits the same crime.
-When she and Chris make love, Dep secretly manipulates her own biology so that conceives a child.
+When she and Chris have sex, Dep secretly manipulates her own biology so that conceives a child.
 When the Doctor and Benny arrive for the meeting with saRa!qava, the pair are attacked by a swarm of microscopic drones that attempt to eat anything in their path.
 The Doctor and Benny survive long enough for God to intervene. saRa!qava protests that she is not responsible.
 The Doctor reveals he already knows that—only a ship could build such a weapon and monitor her calls.